sigmer/portaldocs/portal-sdk/generated/top-extensions-sharing-blades-and-parts.md

 <a name="sharing-blades-and-parts-across-extensions-the-effect-cross-team-reuse-of-blades-parts"></a>
 ### The effect - Cross-team reuse of Blades/Parts

-When developing your Blades and Parts, it's fairly simply to mark Blades/Parts to be "exported" for reuse by other teams.
-Once a team "imports" Blades and Parts from another team and rebuilds their extension, they'll find code-generated `BladeReferences` and `PartReferences` corresponding to the newly imported Blades and Parts.
-These `BladeReferences` and `PartReferences` work with Azure Portal FX APIs just like those generated for internally developed Blades/Parts:
+When developing your Blades and Parts, it's fairly simple to mark Blades/Parts to be "exported" for reuse by other teams.
+Once a team "imports" Blades and Parts from another team and rebuilds their extension, they'll find code-generated Blade and Part reference definitions corresponding to the newly imported Blades and Parts.
+These Blade and Part reference types work with Azure Portal FX APIs just like those generated for internally developed Blades/Parts:

 ```typescript